jnozzi/cocoadev.com/SiteContent/General/CocoaStepTwo.markdown

 You can search Apple's documentation with the search built into the top right corner of every page of Apple's on-line documentation.
 Many people prefer to just search with Google.

-''' Third Party Cocoa Books '''
+** Third Party Cocoa Books **

-[[CocoaBooks]] provides a list of books about Cocoa programming along with reader reviews and comments.
+General/CocoaBooks provides a list of books about Cocoa programming along with reader reviews and comments.

-''' Other Cocoa Resources '''
+** Other Cocoa Resources **

-Many resources are listed at [[CocoaResources]].
+Many resources are listed at General/CocoaResources.
 The following are of particular importance:

 * Apple's Cocoa Developer Mailing List - http://lists.apple.com/mailman/listinfo/cocoa-dev